-The Group seeks to reduce counterparty risk by standardising relationships with counterparties through the use of documentation maintained by the International Swaps and Derivatives Association (ISDA), the International Capital Markets Association (ICMA) and the International Securities Lending Association (ISLA) that include all necessary closeout netting clauses and margining agreements.
+The Group seeks to reduce counterparty risk by standardising relationships with counterparties through the use of documentation published by the International Swaps and Derivatives Association (ISDA), the International Capital Markets Association (ICMA) and the International Securities Lending Association (ISLA), which include closeout netting clauses and margining agreements.
 Additionally, for the most active counterparties in over-the-counter derivatives, credit support annexes have been put in effect so that on the basis of daily valuations, net current exposures are managed through margin accounts where cash collaterals can be reciprocally posted.